The case of HD 106906 debris disc: A binary's revenge: Dynamics around HD 106906 Laplace surface

 \item Simulations do not allow for radiation pressure, the effect of which is included in post-processed calculations reported below;

 \item The debris disc is assumed initially axisymmetric, rather cold, and coplanar with the binary’s orbital planar.
-Planetesimal orbits are initiated with eccentricities ranging between 0 and 0.05 distributed uniformly, and similarly for inclinations ranging between 0 and 2 degrees.
+Planetesimal orbits are initiated with uniformly distributed eccentricities and inclinations, ranging between 0 and 0.05, and 0 and 2 degrees, respectively.
 We consider and report on secular dynamics over a range of semi-major axes which are of relevance to observations, but nothing prevents extending that range in either direction while respecting model assumptions.

-\item In dialogue with the published literature, we further perform and report on simulations in which we turn off the quadrupolar perturbation due the inner binary: rather trivial to do numerically, with significant dynamical implications which we comment on in due course.
+\item In dialogue with published literature, we further perform and report on simulations in which we turn off the quadrupolar perturbation due the inner binary: rather trivial to do numerically, with significant dynamical implications which we comment on in due course.
 Results which are pertinent to HD 106906 are reviewed first, and are then contrasted with simulations that only account for the binary's monopole in the discussion section. \end{itemize}

 With the above assumptions and resulting minimal numerical model, we are able to zero-in on key features pertaining to dynamics around the Laplace surface and potential signatures in the disc’s morphology, current and future.
 Results of simulations can be viewed through evolving distributions of orbital elements and their histograms, then surface density/brightness maps at various stages of evolution.
 Alternatively, one can view evolution within the system’s phase space, at distinct and telling semi-major axes.
 We start with orbits and their photometric signature (Section \ref{section_orbital_evo}), then move to phase space structure and the horizons it opens up for future collisional modeling (Section \ref{section_phase_space}).